Tsviel-BenShabat-silk/fioRandomizer/README.md

 ### Parameters

-- `-d` or `--device`: The device name or drive letter to be tested.
-On Linux, it could be something like 'nvme0n1p5'.
-On Windows, it could be a drive letter like 'C'.
+- `--device`: Specifies the device to be tested.
+The input format should be the device name for Linux (e.g., "nvme0n1p5") or the drive letter for Windows (e.g., "C:").

-- `-j` or `--jobs`: The number of jobs or threads for FIO to use.
-Defaults to `1`.
+- `--jobs`: (Optional) Number of jobs to run in parallel.
+Default is `1`.

+- `--output-dir`: (Optional) Directory where the output logs and results will be saved.

-- `--readonly`: Set this flag to run FIO in read-only mode.
+- `--readonly`: (Optional) Determines if the `fio` test will be run in read-only mode.
+Accepts `True` or `False` values.
+Default is `True`.

+- `--random-seed`: (Optional) Seed for the random number generator to ensure reproducibility.
+Default is `1`.

 ### Examples: